coder/exectrace/README.md

 ---

-Dual licensed under the MIT and GPL-2.0 licenses.
+Dual licensed under the MIT and GPL 2.0 licenses.
 See [LICENSE](LICENSE).